Parshant2003/ZorvynFinance-Backend/README.md

 1. **VIEWER role** – Can only **read financial records** and **dashboard summaries**, ideal for managers and auditors who need visibility without modification rights.

-2. **ANALYST role** – Can **create, read, update, and delete** financial records that belong to their own scope, enabling detailed analysis and iterative data refinement.
+2. **ANALYST role** – Can **create, read and update** financial records that belong to their own scope, enabling detailed analysis and iterative data refinement.

 3. **ADMIN role** – Has **full access** to all features, including managing users, assigning roles, and performing CRUD operations on all records.

-Key design and security choices:
+### 🔐 Key Design and Security Choices

 4. **User registration** – New users sign up via `POST /api/auth/register` with server‑side validation.